-When I first arrived at The University of Alabama, I was greeted by students from a number of places across the United States and share our unique experiences about why we loved the places we came from and what made our homes so special.
+When I first arrived at The University of Alabama, I was greeted by students from a number of places across the United States and around the globe.We were able to share our unique experiences about why we loved the places we came from and what made our homes so special.
 Within these conversations, I recognized that although I knew a lot about where I was raised, there was so much to uncover about what it meant to be a student at The University of Alabama and more importantly, what it meant to be a new resident in the state of Alabama.
 The Blackburn Institute offered me an opportunity to explore answers to questions that extended further than the borders of UA's campus.